joshpoll/sidewinder-v0/README.md

     this more accurately models existing diagrams.
 Typically, people visualize shared data using global pointers to a single region (e.g. heap) rather than a global node in multiple region.
-    Moreover, Pratt's Figure 1, which visualizes the Lisp expression `(A (B (C A)) D)`, can be replicated in Sidewinder, because the debugger and language semantics are resonsible for remembering that the two `A`'s are the same.
+    Moreover, Pratt's Figure 1, which visualizes the Lisp expression `(A (B (C A)) D)`, can be replicated in Sidewinder, because the debugger and language semantics are responsible for remembering that the two `A`'s are the same.
 Sidewinder can be oblivious to this and work just fine without a global pointer to a shared data structure.
-  - Pratt's technique works well when defining semantics, which we are not concerned with.
+    - Addendum: Sidewinder's tracking of data flow can also capture that two A's are the same if they are labeled as such by the debugger.
+Also, there are cases where one *would* like the same node to appear in multiple graphs, such as when layering two visualizations.
+This is an area for future work.
+  - H-Graphs are useful for defining semantics.
+Sidewinder is good for visualizing them.

 ## ReasonReact Template & Examples